-Information regarding the CartonCloud technology platform, architecture, servers and redundancy provisions.
+The below information covers the CartonCloud technology platform, architecture, servers and redundancy provisions.

 Tenant - A tenant is an organisation within CartonCloud.
-For example: "Freight Company A" use CartonCloud, they're considered a tenant
+For example: "Freight Company A" use CartonCloud; they're considered a tenant.

 Redundancy Provisions & Backups